Dismiss Modal

 What to Expect

-The Pediatric Simulation Center gives learners the opportunity to build knowledge, practice skills, and improve teamwork to ultimately improve care for our patients and families.
-We make every attempt for our simulation situations to be as realistic as possible with our current technology.
-During your simulation session you could encounter a simulated patient as well as other healthcare team members and possibly family members.
-During the event, you are asked to treat this as a real situation and immerse yourself in the scenario.
+The Pediatric Simulation Center provides learners with the opportunity to build knowledge, practice skills, and enhance teamwork, ultimately improving care for our patients and their families.
+We strive to make our simulation scenarios as realistic as possible using the latest technology.
+During your simulation session, you may encounter a simulated patient, simulated healthcare team members and possibly simulated family members.
+Throughout the session, you are encouraged to treat it as a real situation and fully immerse yourself in the scenario.

 We hold a basic assumption for every learner that visits our center: